davidrlarochelle/davidrlarochelle/README.md

 ### Hi there 👋

-I am a Fullstack Web Developper currently working as a Tech Lead at Codeboxx Digital Solutions.
+I am a Fullstack Web Developper

 #### GO and React enthusiast